alboletono/alboletono.github.io/_posts/2016-03-15-javascript-frameworks.md

-I've trie with sublime text but as far as the 3 version is beta, I didn't succeeded into setting it:
+I've tried with sublime text but as far as the 3 version is beta, I didn't succeeded into setting it:

 - Sublime text 3
 - plugin Package Control